 Your Company has been participating in the globally recognized 'EarthCheck' benchmarking and certification system.
-EarthCheck certifications are a result of extensive assessments and audits by Independent Environmental Assessors' mapping indicators ranging from energy & water consumption, waste management to sensitivity exhibited vis-à-vis social and cultural dimensions in all areas of hotel operations.
-The Company has been certified EarthCheck 'Gold' for Taj Ganges (previously known as The Gateway Hotel Ganges) continuously for the fourth time.
+Earth Check certifications are a result of extensive assessments and audits by Independent Environmental Assessors' - mapping indicators ranging from energy & water consumption, waste management to sensitivity exhibited vis-à-vis social and cultural dimensions in all areas of hotel operations.
+The Company has been certified Earth Check 'Platinum' for Taj Ganges, Varanasi after successfully retaining the gold category for consecutive five years.